jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **The Hon.
 ChyrstiaFREELAND**:
-(voice   Bains who's joining US remotely as well.
+(voice   Bains who is joining US remotely as well.
 Also with US is the deputy chief public health officer,[speaking french](voice of translator):dr. Howard njoo is with US andready to answer  questions.[end of translation]dr. Tam, please.

 **HELLO, EVERYONE.I'LL BEGIN WITH OUR USUAL UPDATEON THE NUMBER OF COVID-19 CASESIN CANADA.THERE ARE NOW 31,407 CASES,INCLUDING 1,250 DEATHS.FOR THE LAB TESTING WE'VECOMPLETED TESTS FOR OVER 503,000PEOPLE WITH 6% CONFIRMEDPOSITIVE.WITH THE RECENT SLOWDOWN IN THEEPIDEMIC GROWTH, CASE COUNTS ARENOT CLIMBING AS RAPIDLY, HOWEVER, DUE TO THE DISEASE,DEATHS HAVE CLIMBED AS COVID-19TAKES A DEVASTATING TOLL.IT CREATES A BIT OF A PARADOX.WHERE EARLY IN AN EPIDEMIC WESEE A RAPID GROWTH OF INFECTIONSAND NOT SO WITH DEATH.AS THE INFECTIONS SLOW, THEDEATHS GO TO A FASTER PACE.THAT'S WHY THE DEATHS CAN BEUNDERESTIMATED.BUT THERE'S OTHER REASONS SUCHAS WHEN COVID-19 EPIDEMIC ISINTRODUCED INTO SETTINGS WHERETHERE'S MANY OLDER ANDVULNERABLE PEOPLE.I CANNOT STRESS ENOUGH HOWIMPORTANT IT IS TO PROTECT THESEVULNERABLE SETTINGS AND PEOPLE.THIS IS A LONG-STANDING PROBLEM,BUT IT IS NOW INCUMBENT UPON USTO SOLVE IT BY ADDRESSING ALLWEAK POINTS IN OUR SYSTEM.[Speaking French](Voice of Translator)**:
 To measure our progress we must take into account the evolution of COVID-19 in Canada.
-The nature and the intensity of spread depends on where you rein the country.
+The nature and the intensity of spread depends on where you are in the country.
 Although our four largest provinces continue to report the bulk of cases in Canada, the highest case numbers have been coming out of quÉbec and  That is an important juncture in the intense public health efforts that are needed to stamp out the existing outbreaks, prevent new outbreaks, and trace and manage chains of transmission in the community.
-To get this done without slipping backwards,  need to continue to stay home and to practise physical distancing.[end of translation]the COVID-19 outbreak in canadato be  of as we measure ourprogress is a differentcharacter and  ofspread, depending  you arein the  Although our four largestprovinces continue  report thebulk of  in Canada, thehighest case  have beencoming out  quÉbec and ontariorecently.
+To get this done without slipping backwards,  need to continue to stay home and to practise physical distancing.[end of translation]the COVID-19 outbreak  canadato be  of as we measure ourprogress is a differentcharacter and  ofspread, depending  you arein the  Although our four largestprovinces continue  report thebulk of  in Canada, thehighest case  have beencoming out  quÉbec and ontariorecently.
 At  important juncture theintense public  effortsare needed  stamp out theexisting outbreaks,  newoutbreaks, and  and managethe chains  transmission inthe community. get this done withoutslipping backwards,  need  continue tostay at  and to practisephysical distancing. and for news of when and how wemight get  an easing ofthese strict  healthmeasures, some  willexperience the  slowdownearlier than  but nomatter where  are in thecountry we've  to rememberthat Canadians  highlysusceptible to  virus unlesswe all  diligent in mainmaintaining our  habits ofphysical distancing and hygiene, new outbreaks can be sparkedanywhere, at  time.